Smicer12/Phase_4_Group_2_Project/README.md

 `Months Column` These Columns contains the prices of Region for every month.

 ***
-### Data processing
-This stage focussed on data cleaning in preparation for analysis.
-This included;
-* Checking for duplicates.
-* Checking for missing values.
-Columns with very high number of missing values were dropped
-* Reshaping from Wide to Long Format

-***
 ### Exploratory Data Analysis
 this stage of the analysis focused on such as: